blakeyoder/thwack/README.md

 Thwack is:

-- 💻 Modern - Thwack is an HTTP data fetching solution built for modern browsers
+- 💻 Modern — Thwack is an HTTP data fetching solution built for modern browsers
 - 🔎 Small — Thwack is only ~1.5k gzipped
 - 👩‍🏫 Smarter — Built with modern JavaScript
 - 😘 Familiar — Thwack uses an Axios-like interface
-- 🅰️ Typed - Easier inclusion for TypeScript projects
+- 🅰️ Typed — Easier inclusion for TypeScript projects
+- ✨ Support for IE11 and NodeJS

 > This README is a work in progress.
 You can also ask me a question [on Twitter](https://twitter.com/donavon).